 - Let this batter rest for 30 -40 minutes.

 - Grease a griddle with oil and heat it.
 Pour a small ladle full of batter on the griddle.
-Let the pancake cook for 1-2 minutes more till the underside is golden.
+Let the pancake cook for 2-3 minutes till the underside is golden.
 Carefully flip it over.
 Cook on the other side till golden brown.
 Repeat till all the batter is used up.

 - Serve warm with maple syrup or honey.
 Enjoy!